Theresa Zighera, Interim Executive Director

 Jonathan Rubinsky, Communications Officer Jonathan.Rubinsky@first5sf.org

-Jonathan’s passion for work in the public sector was apparent well before he set foot in a cubicle.
-Over the past decade he has worked to provide guidance and expertise to public sector organizations through outreach and development.
+Over the past decade Jonathan has worked to provide guidance and expertise to public sector organizations through outreach and development.
 Outside of the office, Jonathan is committed to silly adventures with his two children.
 Jonathan is a native of the East Bay, and enjoys rediscovering his favorite local hikes (Berry Creek Falls, Santa Cruz County), restaurants (Taqueria Talavera, Berkeley), and Beaches (Limantour Beach, Point Reyes National Seashore) through the eyes of his young children.

 Enith M. Sánchez Fontánez, Regional Data Coordinator and Analyst Enith.Sanchez@first5sf.org